Sunday, June 9, 2019

 PWM photo

 The various NEDCC department leaders and staff were very excited to examine the two historic railway artifacts.
 Many questions were asked.
 In regards to the map, very few answers were known.
-With the condition of the outer layers and having only anecdotal comments pertaining to the provenance of the map, we were left with many questions unanswered.
+With the condition of the outer layers and having only anecdotal comments about the provenance of the map, we were left with many questions unanswered.
 We left the two precious items with the team for them to conduct their assessments and generate estimates.

 A couple weeks later, I returned to Andover to retrieve the items and the estimates.
 The NEDCC team was able to successfully unroll the map, assess it, and carefully reroll the map using a protective layer of archival material that would allow for safe short-term storage and would allow for a safe unrolling when the time came for it to have conservation work.